 Volume Fifteen, Number Five

-SHUSTERMAN’S IMMIGRATION UPDATE is the Web’s most popular e-mail newsletter regarding U.S. immigration laws and procedures with over 60,000 subscribers located in more than 150 countries.
-It is written by a former INS Trial Attorney (1976-82) with 40 years of experience practicing immigration law.
+SHUSTERMAN’S Newsletter Shusterman’s Newsletter US Immigration June 2010 is the Web’s most popular e-mail newsletter regarding U.S. immigration laws and procedures with over 60,000 subscribers located in more than 150 countries.
+It is written by a former INS Trial Attorney (1976-82) with over 30 years of experience practicing immigration law.

 Special Message: With increased privacy and security concerns around the inbox, mostly due to viruses and spam, delivering our monthly newsletter to your e-mail address presents many challenges.
 Sometimes you don’t receive our newsletter.
 However, if you add our e-mail address to your address book or safe list, this should insure that our newsletter will not end up in your junk mail.